carrieklc/carrieklc.github.io/3-capstone-project.md

 So then the big question was... *Can we leverage drill telemetry data to create a machine learning model that predicts rock type accurately and earlier in the process in order to better inform blasting decisions?*

-Over the past two months, my capstone project team and I sent out to answer exactly that question.
+Over the past two months, my capstone project team and I set out to answer exactly that question.

 ## The Process